 In this example, each prober initiates a connection every 30 seconds.
 Thirty seconds elapses between a prober's connection attempts regardless of the duration of the timeout (whether or not the connection timed out).
 In other words, the timeout must always be less than or equal to the interval, and the timeout never increases the interval.

-In this example, each prober's timing looks like this, in seconds:
+In this example, each prober's timing looks like the following, in seconds:

 - t=0: Start probe A.